suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // index is 0 by default.
 		      To view the timeranges above, index is 0
 		      To view the next timerange, ex.
 "Last Last 5 minutes", the previous instance, index is 1. and so on...
+		   // checkdevice is 1 or 0.
+1 if device status needs to be check if device is online and if sensor is active
 		-  Response:
 		   { 'status': 'OK', 'message': string,
 		     'sensors': [{'sensorname': string, 'address': int, 'manufacturer': string, 'model': string, 'class': string, 'type': string, 'timestamp': string, 'enabled': int, 'configured': int, 'units': [], 'formats': [], 'attributes': [], 'dataset': {'labels': [], 'data': [[],...]}, 'readings': {'value': float, 'lowest': float, 'highest': float, 'subclass': {'value': float, 'lowest': float, 'highest': float}}] }